apache/singa/README.md

 ##Building SINGA

-Please make sure your g++ >= 4.8.1 before building SINGA.
+Please make sure you have g++ >= 4.8.1 before building SINGA.

     $ ./autogen.sh (optional)
-    # pls refer to FAQ for solutions of errors
-    $ ./configure
-    $ make
+    $ ./configure #refer to the FAQs below for errors during this step, including blas_segmm() function error.
+    $ make 	  #refer to the FAQs when encountering errors during this step.

 ##Running Examples